CharlesWiltgen/how-to-podcast/grow-your-audience.md

 The constant challenge of podcasters is finding and growing their audience.

-## 50 Ways to Help Grow Your Audience
+## 50 ways to help connect With and grow your audience

-1. Know who your audience is.
+1. Know who your audience is, ideally before you even start.
+The way to do this is by creating a [**persona**](https://en.wikipedia.org/wiki/Persona#In_marketing), which is an imaginary ideal listener.

 1. Apply for inclusion in [**Google News**](https://partnerdash.google.com/partnerdash/d/news#p:id=pfehome).